 Your developers hopefully care about the data.
 Your vendors care about their bottom line might even care about your

 data as well.
 Your system administrators like things to run smoothly also; no one likes a failure.
 Your database administrators, however, have a vested interest in keeping your data clean and healthy.
 A good DBA will say “no” quite often (or, more accurately, “not yet”; “not deployed like that” or “no until security is cleaned up”) if something is being done without concern for security or performance best practices in mind.

 Sometimes it is appreciated and understood.
 A development manager at one point in my career sent me a note around review time that included this statement, “Our developers are very appreciative that, while you can be one tough and principled SOB, you are usually right in the end!!”
-That isn’t to gloat, it’s to say that a DBA who cares to do the job right and wants things right the first time can make a difference in the long run.
+That isn’t to gloat, and it’s to say that a DBA who cares to do the job right and wants things right the first time can make a difference in the long run.

 So Reason 1: A DBA cares about the database.
 It’s a myopic concern.
-Yes we care about the other facets of an application but it all stems from our desire to make the databases be all they can be.
+Yes, we care about the other facets of an application, but it all stems from our desire to make the databases be all they can be.
 The other roles?
 They have their primary focus on something else (as they should!)